Memory effects can make the transmission capability of a communication channel uncomputable: Proof of Lemma

 \subsection{The undecidability result of Hirvensalo}

-To use the above construction in order to prove Lemma \ref{mainlemma1}, up to the issue of restricting to \stable\ and resettable channels (that we will take care of below), it only remains to show that there cannot exist an algorithm that on input a PFA, decides whether $L_{\A>1/2}$ is empty or not.
-This problem, known as the emptiness problem, was proved undecidable in \cite{Ginsburg_66,Condon_89,Paz_71}.
+To use the above construction in order to prove Lemma \ref{mainlemma1}, up to the issue of restricting to \stable\ and resettable channels (that we will take care of below), it only remains to show that deciding whether $L_{\A>1/2}$ is empty or not is indeed undecidable.
+This problem, known as the emptiness problem, was proved undecidable in \cite{Ginsburg_66,Paz_71,Condon_89}.
 Recently, new proofs with explicit bounds in the number of states and the cardinality of the alphabet have been derived in \cite{Blondel_03,Hirvensalo_07,Gimbert_10} together with an undecidability proof of several related sets.
 Here, we will rely on

 \begin{theorem}[\cite{Hirvensalo_07}] Let $k$ be an integer equal or greater than 7 and $(n,m)$ be a duple of integers that is equal or pointwise larger than $(2,5k-10)$.
-There cannot exist an algorithm that, on input a PFA with alphabet size $n$ and $m$ states, decides the emptiness of $L_{\A>\delta}$ for $\delta=1/(5k-10)$ \end{theorem}
+The emptiness of $L_{\A>\delta}$, for $\delta=1/(5k-10)$ and PFAs with alphabet size $n$ and $m$ states, is undecidable. \end{theorem}

 Taking Theorem \ref{th:emproblem} as a starting point, we can amplify the result and obtain undecidability for any rational $\delta\in(0,1)$ (in particular for $\delta=1/2$).